chetanbg1/cbg-aws/README.md

 ***
 Amazon Virtual Private Cloud (Amazon VPC)
 -
+our own isolated network in AWS cloud network traffic within a VPC is isolated from from all the other AMAZON VPCs we can control all the traffic coming in and going out from a VPC it helps in -secure resource from unauthorized access
+              enables secure communication between resources
+              each VPC is created in a region
 Imagine the millions of customers who use AWS services.
 Also, imagine the millions of resources that these customers have created, such as Amazon EC2 instances.
 Without boundaries around all of these resources, network traffic would be able to flow between them unrestricted.

-A networking service that you can use to establish boundaries around your AWS resources is Amazon Virtual Private Cloud (Amazon VPC)(opens in a new tab).
+A networking service that you can use to establish boundaries around your AWS resources is Amazon Virtual Private Cloud (Amazon VPC).

 Amazon VPC enables you to provision an isolated section of the AWS Cloud.
 In this isolated section, you can launch resources in a virtual network that you define.
 Within a virtual private cloud (VPC), you can organize your resources into subnets.
 A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.